kirpnlbr/lpsci.standardpress.org/README.md

-# thestandardpress.com
+# lpsci.standardpress.org
-The official website of The LPSci Standard Press
+The official blog of The LPSci Standard Press on Hashnode